 One way to tell if you have shin splints is if the pain increases when you press your finger against the sore area.
 Also, pay attention to the times when the pain is most severe.
 For example, most people with shin splints find that their pain is severe at the beginning of a run, but then the pain begins to decrease as the muscles are warmed and loosened up.
 When you are done running, the pain will return again.

 Keep in mind that the pain from shin splints is very different from mild soreness that occurs after running.
 Most runners will experience sore muscles, but the soreness goes away within a short period of time.
 With shin splints, the pain is more severe and will remain for an extended period of time.

 Treatments for Shin Splints

-For mild cases of shin splints, in the beginning you can try running through the pain to see if the body will adjust and repair.
+For mild cases of shin splints, in the beginning, you can try running through the pain to see if the body will adjust and repair.
 Keeping the muscles stretched and working can often be the perfect solution.
 But, if the pain is persistent, then you should stop running and focus on treatment instead.

 With persistent pain, make sure that you are consistent with two things: ice and medication for the inflammation.
 Apply ice to the shins three times a day, for 15 minutes at a time.
 Also, take ibuprofen or another anti-inflammatory as needed for the pain.
-You can also work to strength your leg muscles with resistance bands, which will be discussed in the next section.
+You can also work to strengthen your leg muscles with resistance bands, which will be discussed in the next section.

-Shin splints and other runners injuries or syndromes will usually go away within about 2 to 4 weeks.
+Shin splints and other runners’ injuries or syndromes will usually go away within about 2 to 4 weeks.
 If you find that the pain is consistent after this timeframe, then it is important that you schedule an appointment with a podiatrist.
 A doctor will sometimes suggest shoe inserts to help prevent overpronation, or they may prescribe anti-inflammatory medications.

 Preventing Shin Splints